 Articles on this site may include embedded content (e.g. videos, images, articles, etc.).
 Embedded content from other websites behaves in the exact same way as if the visitor has visited the other website.

-We used to employ Google Analytics Universal to analyse the use of our website but have stopped because of our concerns about their usage of data.
+We have in the past employed Google Analytics Universal and WordPress Stats to analyse the use of our website but have stopped because of our concerns about their handling of data.

 Managing your cookies settings

 You can change your settings and preferences for cookies.
 Use the links below:

 Any individual data will not be shared, except where required to do so by law.

 If you contact us, the content and its metadata are retained indefinitely.
 This is so we can respond to you if necessary.

 We no longer allow registration on the site – and we have deleted all records of those users that previously registered on our website.
 All users could see, edit, or delete their personal information at any time (except they could not change their username).
 Website administrators could also see and edit that information.

 Unless subject to an exemption under the GDPR, you have the following rights with respect to your personal data: –

 - The right to request a copy of your personal data which we hold about you (a Subject Access Request or ‘SAR’).